humdrum-tools/humdrum-documentation/tool/recode/index.md

 The *else* relation can be used to specify the default string output for numeric input values that satisfy none of the preceding conditions in the reassignment file.
-If no *else* condition is specified and none of the other conditions are satisfied, **recode** outputs the original input token without any modification.
+If no *else* condition is specified and none of the other conditions are satisfied, <span class="tool">recode</span> outputs the original input token without any modification.

 Substitutions are made even when a number is embedded in non-numeric